-Load density is the determining factor in selecting powder for a particular rifle cartridge with 86% density just about ideal in most cases.
+Load density is one factor to consider in selecting powder for a particular rifle cartridge with 86% density just about ideal in most cases.
 Load density is the ratio between case capacity and actual powder charge.
 Most factory ammunition is loaded with a density of 80% - 90% of the cartridge case capacity.

-1. You should never exceed 95% load density.
+1. You should try not to exceed 95% load density.

 A. Primers need room to flame through the powder charge which gives uniform velocity and pressure.